m0euk/RDS-Bridge/README.md

 open the page, connect, and start decoding.
 It's built for DXers: confirmed-only decoding, a live RF waterfall, a DX log, an automatic band scan, a **band map** that turns a whole IQ recording into a picture of what was on air and when, and — new in 0.10.1 — **the hunt**, which works a marginal catch in a recording over and over until it gives up its identity.
+It runs dark or light, whichever you prefer.

 ---